manifold-systems/manifold/docs/manifold-templates.md

 The `include` directive allows users to insert other templates inside of the given template in a type safe manner.

-The syntax of the include keyword is as follows:
+The syntax of the `include` directive is as follows:
 ```jsp
 <%@ include [template to include] %>
 ```